BinderL/LTE-Core/README.md

-This package aims at use on local testnet a set of contract partially hardForked to exchange erc20 asset.
-Json OPCODE is released on client/src/contract.
+This set of contract aims at valuing digital asset released on blockchain solidity language compatible.
+The set of contract is partially hardForked.

-install dependencies
-npm install
-cd client
+package manager:
-npm install
+npm

-To run simulation
+To run contract

 Start a local node and deploy the top-level contracts by running: npm run deploy